vinycoolguy2015/awslambda/ipset_update_lex_bot/README.md

   ```

+5-Change handler name in Lambda configuration.

-5-Follow Step2 to Step6 given at https://docs.aws.amazon.com/lex/latest/dg/slack-bot-association.html to create a Slack application that integrates with our Lex bot.
+6-Follow Step2 to Step6 given at https://docs.aws.amazon.com/lex/latest/dg/slack-bot-association.html to create a Slack application that integrates with our Lex bot.